Plans supporting this feature: Growth Enterprise

 Number of [Invoice State] Invoices

-Definition: Count of invoices per lifecycle stage (Created, Settled, Dunning, Cancelled, Failed, Pending, Authorized, Refunded).
+Count of invoices per lifecycle stage (Created, Settled, Dunning, Canceled, Failed, Pending, Authorized, Refunded).

 4. Filters